(Dept. 5) Evolutionary and Integrative Ecology

 - Evolutionary ecology and eco-evolutionary dynamics

 We collaborate with researchers within and beyond IGB, nationally and internationally.
-Particularly strong connections are with Freie Universität Berlin and KU Leuven, as group leaders in the department hold professorships at these universities.
-We are active in the Berlin-Brandenburg Institute of Advanced Biodiversity Research (BBIB) and play a leading role in the Berlin Center for Genomics in Biodiversity Research (BeGenDiv), both of which involve extensive collaboration with other Leibniz institutes and universities.
-International initiatives that we are strongly engaged in include the Alliance for Freshwater Life, Future Earth and the International Union for Conservation of Nature (IUCN).
+Particularly strong connections are with Freie Universität Berlin and KU Leuven where several group leaders in the department hold professorships.
+We also play a leading role in the Berlin Center for Genomics in Biodiversity Research (BeGenDiv) in which we collaborate with other Leibniz institutes and universities.
+We are strongly engaged in several international initiatives such as the Alliance for Freshwater Life, Future Earth and the International Union for Conservation of Nature (IUCN).

 Research groups